 Trainees who work at HMRC – the UK's authority on all things tax – are also very likely to do two litigation seats and two advisory ones.
 Personal tax is one of the litigation destinations, dealing “largely with questions of whether high net worth individuals are resident in the UK and should therefore be paying tax.”
 There are also plenty of tax appeals to get stuck into (when people challenge a tax decision made by HMRC) and tax avoidance schemes to tackle: earlier this year a 12-year tax battle between HMRC and Deutsche Bank and UBS came to a close when the Supreme Court ruled that employee bonus schemes set up by both companies amounted to tax avoidance and ordered the two to each cough up £50 million to HMRC.
 One source told us: “I've assisted on large cases by conducting legal research and prepared applications for court and responses to judicial reviews.”
 We also heard of a trainee who had gained some advocacy experience on a restraint order.
 Advisory seat options at HMRC include criminal law – focusing on protecting HMRC from judicial reviews and advising on things like how much information is required for a search warrant – to business tax, which advises on tax legislation for businesses.

-At BEIS the seat options are fairly limited: three advisory seats are completed within BEIS plus a litigious stint in one of the GLD's home teams.
-Advisory options include the consumer law and projects team (these guys recently prepared the Consumer Rights Act), the state aid and commercial department (which deals with “EU state aid rules, disposal of government assets and helping industries in distress”), and the labour market group which handles employment advisory work.
+Until 2017 the Department for Business, Energy & Industrial Strategy (BEIS) recruited its own cohort of trainees, but now its trainees and lawyers are part of the GLD like those of every other ministerial department.
+BEIS was formed in July 2016 when the Department of Business, Innovation & Skills was combined with the now-abolished Department for Energy & Climate Change, while being stripped of responsibility for universities (which are now dealt with by the DfE) and trade (now under the aegis of the new Department for International Trade).
+Advisory seat options within the department include the consumer law and projects team (these guys recently prepared the Consumer Rights Act), the state aid and commercial department (which deals with “EU state aid rules, disposal of government assets and helping industries in distress”), and the labour market group which handles employment advisory work.
 Sources in the last of these had immersed themselves in drafting the Trade Union Act 2016.
 “I did a lot of the legal research which informed how the bill progressed," a source told us.
 "I also attended debates in Parliament and even supported ministers while they were in the debate.”

 Don't stop believing

-GLS salaries are not high for London: first-years take home between £24,300 and £24,900, while second-years get £26,000 to £26,900.
-But trainees were not disappointed by their pay packets, telling us: “You come in with your eyes wide open.”
+GLS salaries are not high for London, but they were recently increased: first-years now take home £28,000 while second-years get £32,000.
+This is still lower than the pay at most commercial law firms in London, but trainees were not disappointed by their pay packets, telling us: “You come in with your eyes wide open.”
 Many were quick to point out that “the trade-off is very much worth it: the work is fascinating and a good work/life balance is encouraged and supported.”
 Nearly all our interviewees were clocking in at around 9.30am and leaving by 6pm most days.
 “If you do find yourself staying late” – think 8pm not midnight – “another lawyer will usually ask why you're still here and send you home.”

 Several sources noted a strong proclivity for teamwork, telling us: “People want to share their experiences with trainees and other workmates; no one hoards their ideas.
 At some point everyone will give a training session on a matter they've previously handled to share their experiences and insights.”
 Thanks to a consistently high retention rate (100% every year) “there isn't a sense of competition among trainees.
 People are ambitious to build a good career for themselves but no one behaves in a cut-throat way.”
 Speaking of qualification, once trainees have been retained there's scope to switch departments every couple of years.